 CMS an overview for novice web designers

 I have been surprised to learn that there are still a great number of web site designers who are not aware of what a CMS is or to give it its full name Content Management System/Software is.
 Essentially a system that will alow your clients to maintain the content on the web site you develop with your intervention or requirement to know HTML.
+You can even download android apk free apps.

 So is it a fancy term for software that allows users without HTML knowledge to update their own website? well there is a little more to it than that.
 Essentially it seperates the design of the website from the content.
 The content will usually be stored in a database (although there are some basic systems that use a flatfile system)